BdR76/CSVLint/docs/readme.md

 The metadata is very important for the other functionality to work.
-When the content of the file and the metadata get out-of-sync, for example when editing the data file, the plug-in will detect the columns correctly.
+When the content of the file and the metadata get out-of-sync, for example when editing the data file, the plug-in will detect the columns incorrectly.
 This can lead to unexpected results when reformatting or validating the data.

 The metadata is based on the `schema.ini` format and it is important for the edit options in the plug-in to work correctly.
 You can press "Refresh from